tyomhk2015/network_basic/7.Web_Service/README.md

 // Steps after browser recieving HTML file from server

 1. Analyzes syntax of HTML file, Parsing.
-2. Creates data structure of the DOM by referring to the result of the analysis.
+2. Creates DOM tree, a.k.a data structure, by referring to the result of the analysis.
 3. Start to render the page with given DOM structure.
 4. Portrait / paint the page by referring to CSS file, matching DOM tree and the instructions on CSS.
 (Images get loaded after rendering DOM + CSS)
 5. Apply javascript files to make the page more interactive.